colmap/colmap/doc/tutorial.rst

   matched against every other image, while the block size determines how many images are loaded from disk into memory at the same time.
 The preemptive option filters image pairs that are not likely to match [wu13]_.
-  Typically though, vocabulary tree matching yields better results than preemptive matching [schoenberger15]_.
+  Typically though, vocabulary tree matching yields much better results than preemptive matching [schoenberger15]_.

 - **Sequential Matching**: This mode is useful if the images are acquired in